-These annual scholarships are committee driven and are open to graduating LAUSD seniors and each have specific criteria for eligibility.
+These annual scholarships are committee and sponsor driven, and are open to graduating LAUSD seniors and each have specific criteria for eligibility.
 Generally, the scholarship packets are available the beginning of each year in January.

 Sue Embrey Scholarship